-Nord Anglia Education and all our schools will do all they can to ensure that all those working with children in our schools and across the whole organisation are suitable people.
-In order to do this, all staff who will work in an unsupervised capacity with children or young people will be recruited using safe recruitment procedures. (see Nord Anglia Education's recruitment policy and background checking policy).
+Country Day School will do all they can to ensure that all those working with children in our schools and across the whole organisation are suitable people.
+In order to do this, all staff who will work in an unsupervised capacity with children or young people will be recruited using safe recruitment procedures.
+(See Nord Anglia Education's recruitment policy and background checking policy).